Preparing to Retire

 1-2 Years Prior to Retirement

-- Contact IU Human Resources at or (812) 856-1234 to discuss your eligibility for Retiree status and learn how to maximize your benefits during your last years of employment.
-It’s also important to start thinking about your healthcare needs in retirement and learning about the options and cost of IU Retiree benefits.
+- Schedule an appointment with a member of the IU Human Resources retirement team at or 812-856-1234 to discuss your eligibility for retiree status and benefits, learn how to maximize your benefits during your last years of employment, and get answers to questions you have about retirement.

 3-6 Months Prior to Retirement